 Operas were first conceived in the late sixteenth century, growing out of the oratorios, often using religious themes, that had been sung by groups and soloists for centuries.

 Opera as we know it today began in 1597 with Ottavio Rinuccini’s “Dafne,” (Daphne), which was set to music by Jacopo Peri.
-Staged as court entertainments, this first opera was a tour-de-force not only of sound but of drama, as well.
+Staged as court entertainment, this first opera was a tour-de-force not only of sound but of drama, as well.

 This group of humanist intellectuals would go on to be the pioneers of opera; in many ways, they brought to life the texts written by ancient Greek philosophers, writers, and poets once again, eventually bringing these works to a modern audience.